MolSSI-Education/python-package-best-practices/_episodes/04-package-structure.md

 Lets start making new modules to place our related functions into.

 ### Atom Data
-We will take the `atom_weights` and `atom_colors` dictionaries and move them into a separate module called `atom_data.py`.
+We will take the `atomic_weights` and `atom_colors` dictionaries and move them into a separate module called `atom_data.py`.
 This is enclosing the constant data that our system is using in a single place.
 This allows all of the new modules we create to access the data from a single location, avoiding the need to copy the dictionaries to each module that needs them.
 If we have any other data, related to atoms, used by many of our functions, adding them to this module would be a good idea.
 ```
 """
 Data used for the rest of the package.
 """

-atom_weights = {
+atomic_weights = {
     'H': 1.00784,
     'C': 12.0107,
     'N': 14.0067,